akai-katto/dandere2x/README.md

 ## Development Status

 Dandere2x is in development and in research.
 Much of my current thoughts can be found on my subreddit or on twitter.
-I highly encourage anyone who needs help / has questions to either submit an Issue on GitHub or ask other users on the subreddit.
+I highly encourage anyone who needs help / has questions to either submit an issue on GitHub or ask other users on the subreddit.

 https://www.reddit.com/r/Dandere2x/